Secretary of State for Business and Trade

-The Secretary of State for Business and Trade, is a Secretary of State in the Government of the United Kingdom, with responsibility for the Department for Business and Trade.
+The secretary of state for business and trade (business secretary), is a secretary of state in the Government of the United Kingdom, with responsibility for the Department for Business and Trade.
 The incumbent is a member of the Cabinet of the United Kingdom.

-The incumbent Business Secretary is Kemi Badenoch who was appointed by Rishi Sunak on 7 February 2023.
+The incumbent business secretary is Peter Kyle who was appointed by Keir Starmer on 5 September 2025.

+The secretary of state is shadowed by the shadow secretary of state for business and trade, currently Andrew Griffith since 2024.

 Responsibilities

-Corresponding to what is generally known as a Commerce Minister in many other countries, the Business Secretary's remit includes:
+Corresponding to what is generally known as a commerce minister in many other countries, the business secretary's remit includes: